vaniwiki/prabhupada-spoken/README.md

 The best reading experience we have found for this archive is on an iPad with Textastic, dark theme set to Sunburst.
 While the json headers could be removed in a git branch (as they are redundant in such apps), that is not our priority at the moment.

-This repository supports translations, so if you want to help out make translations or add existing ones, please reach out or open a pull request if you know how to do this.
-All translated files follow the same format, the file is names the same, but it goes into a lanauge-specific folder, eg. "de" for German, "no" for Norwegian, "hi" for Hindi, etc.
+This repository supports translations, so if you want to help out make translations or add existing ones, please reach out.

 We are currently working on reimporting content.
 A big thanks to [Vedabase.io](https://vedabase.io) for sharing their lectures and helping to get this ready!